I-AkiraX/Artworks/README.md

 ## `ABOUT📝`

-This repository contains all the paintings, drawings, designs and everything created by me.
+This repository contains all the paintings, drawings, designs and everything else created by me.

 ##

-## `PLATFORMS USED🖼`
+## `SOFTWARES USED🖼`

 ✨ [Krita](https://krita.org/en/download/krita-desktop/)
 ✨ [Illustrator](https://www.adobe.com/in/products/illustrator/free-trial-download.html)